 Dangers of heat

 Hot tubs, though, are problematic because the testicles are completely submerged in the hot water and have no way to cool off.
-Instead, they warm up to a higher level than doctors consider safe for healthy fertility, Dr. Sabanegh says.
+Instead, they warm up to a higher level than doctors consider safe.

 Damage from cell phone radiation

 It’s best to keep your cell phone as far from the testes as you can.
 While there are a variety of factors involved – where you keep your phone and what kind you have, for instance – the goal is to minimize things that impair fertility.